A Timecop's Chase Around the Table: Sharp bounds on the length required to ensure robber-winning edge periodic cycles

 \section{Sharp bounds on the length required to ensure robber-winning edge periodic cycles}

 In~\cite{erlebach2020game}, an upper bound on the cycle length of an edge periodic cycle in dependence of $\LCM(L_{\mathcal{G}})$, required to ensure an robber winning strategy, was given.
-Namely, for $|V|=n$, the graph $\mathcal{G}$ is robber winning if $n \geq 2 \cdot \ell \cdot \LCM(L_{\mathcal{G}})$, where $\ell = 1$ if $\LCM(L_{\mathcal{G}}) \geq 2\cdot \max(L_{\mathcal{G}})$, and $\ell = 2$, otherwise.
+Namely, for $|V|=n$, the graph $\mathcal{G}$ is robber winning if $n \geq 2 \cdot \ell \cdot \LCM(L_{\mathcal{G}})$, where $\ell = 1$ if $\LCM(L_{\mathcal{G}}) \geq 2\cdot \max(L_{\mathcal{G}})$, and $\ell = 2$, otherwise (\cite[Theorem 3]{erlebach2020game}).
 So far, these bounds where not sharp, as for instance, in~\cite{erlebach2020game}, the only lower bounds are given by cop winning strategies for families of edge periodic cycles with $n=1.5\cdot\LCM(L_{\mathcal{G}})$ for $\ell =1$ (\cite[Theorem 5]{erlebach2020game}), and $n=3\cdot \LCM(L_{\mathcal{G}})$ for $\ell=2$ and $\max(L_{\mathcal{G}})=\LCM(L_{\mathcal{G}})$ (\cite[Theorem 4]{erlebach2020game}).
-We show that both upper bounds ensuring a robber winning strategy are sharp by presenting infinite families of cop-winning edge periodic cycles with $n=2\cdot \ell\cdot\LCM(L_{\mathcal{G}})-1$ vertices. \begin{theorem} For every $k\geq 2$, $\ell \in \{1, 2\}$, there exists a cop-winning edge periodic cycle $\mathcal{G}=(V, E, \tau)$ with $\max(L_{\mathcal{G}}) = k$ and $n = 2\cdot \ell \cdot \LCM(L_{\mathcal{G}})-1$ vertices. \end{theorem} In order to prove Theorem~\ref{thm:shar-bounds}, we give a family of edge periodic cycles for $\ell = 1$ and $\ell = 2$, each, beginning with $\ell = 2$, i.e., the case that $\LCM(L_{\mathcal{G}}) < 2\cdot \max(L_{\mathcal{G}})$. \begin{lemma} For every $k\geq 2$ there exists an edge periodic cycle $\mathcal{G}=(V, E, \tau)$ with $\LCM(L_{\mathcal{G}})=k = \max(L_{\mathcal{G}})$, and $n = 4k-1$ vertices that is cop-winning. \end{lemma} \begin{proof} Consider the edge periodic cycle $\mathcal{G}_k=(V, E, \tau)$ depicted in Figure~\ref{fig:Cop-Win-4k-1} with $|V| = 4k-1$.
+We show that both upper bounds ensuring a robber winning strategy are sharp by presenting infinite families of cop-winning edge periodic cycles with $n=2\cdot \ell\cdot\LCM(L_{\mathcal{G}})-1$ vertices. \begin{theorem} For every $k\geq 3$ and~$\ell\in\{1,2\}$, there exists a cop-winning edge periodic cycle $\mathcal{G}=(V, E, \tau)$ with $\max(L_{\mathcal{G}}) = k$ and $n = 2\cdot \ell \cdot \LCM(L_{\mathcal{G}})-1$ vertices, where~$\LCM(L_{\mathcal{G}}) \geq 2k$ if~$\ell = 1$, and~$\LCM(L_{\mathcal{G}}) = k$, otherwise. \end{theorem} In order to prove~\Cref{thm:shar-bounds}, we give families of edge periodic cycles for $\ell = 1$ and $\ell = 2$, each, beginning with $\ell = 2$, i.e., the case that $\LCM(L_{\mathcal{G}}) < 2\cdot \max(L_{\mathcal{G}})$. \begin{lemma} For every $k\geq 2$ there exists an edge periodic cycle $\mathcal{G}=(V, E, \tau)$ with $\LCM(L_{\mathcal{G}})=k = \max(L_{\mathcal{G}})$, and $n = 4k-1$ vertices that is cop-winning. \end{lemma} \begin{proof} Consider the edge periodic cycle $\mathcal{G}_k=(V, E, \tau)$ depicted in Figure~\ref{fig:Cop-Win-4k-1} with $|V| = 4k-1$.
 This graph admits a cop winning strategy if the cop picks the highlighted vertex with index 0 as her start vertex.
 The vertices are indexed by positive numbers indicating their clockwise distance to the start vertex of the cop, and with negative numbers indicating their counterclockwise distance.
-If the cop picks vertex 0, the best strategy for the robber is to pick one of the antipolar vertices $+(2k-1)$ and $-(2k-1)$ as his start vertex.
-We now show that if the robber picks vertex $+(2k-1)$, then the cop has a winning strategy by continuously running clockwise, starting in time step zero, and if the robber picks vertex $-(2k-1)$, the same applies running counterclockwise.
+Let the cop pick vertex $0$.
+We consider the antipolar vertices $+(2k-1)$ and $-(2k-1)$ as potential start vertices of the robber.
+We show that if the robber picks vertex $+(2k-1)$, then the cop has a winning strategy by continuously running clockwise, starting in time step zero, and if the robber picks vertex $-(2k-1)$, the same applies running counterclockwise.
 Note that these two positions represent extrema and being able to catch the robber at these vertices implies being able to catch him at all vertices in the graph.
-Table~\ref{tab:4k-1} shows the positions of the cop and robber for these strategies.
-For each time step, the position after both parties moved are depicted; $s$ is the start configuration.
-We abbreviate consecutive 1-edges and only depict the time steps and positions when one of the players reaches a non-trivial edge.\lncsqed
+Table~\ref{tab:4k-1} shows the positions of the cop and robber for these strategies for $k\geq 4$.
+For each time step, the position after both players moved are depicted; $s$ is the start configuration.
+We abbreviate consecutive 1-edges and only depict the time steps and positions when one of the players reaches a non-trivial edge.
+For the cases of $k=2$ and $k=3$ the cop catches the robber earlier than depicted in Table~\ref{tab:4k-1}, namely in step $t=6$ clockwise and $t=8$ counterclockwise for~$k=2$ and in step $t=6$ clockwise and $t=9$ counterclockwise for~$k=3$ if the robber chooses the corresponding antipolar start vertices.
+Details on case $k=2$ and $k=3$, and a concrete example for $k=4$, can be found in the appendix. \lncsqed \end{proof}